openhab/openhab-docs/_addons_bindings/zwave/doc/heltun/he-hls01_0_0.md

 ### Inclusion Information

   1. Ensure the HE-HLS01 is Powered On and the LED indicator blinks red slowly (i.e. it is excluded).

   2. Start the Inclusion Mode from the gateway/controller.

-  3. To start the inclusion process on the HE-HLS01: a) if you want to use the device as a relay (binary switch), double-press the service button on the device (with no more than a one-second interval between presses).b) if you want to use the device as a thermostat, press four times the service button on the device (with no more than a one-second interval between presses).
+  3. To start the inclusion process on the HE-HLS01:

+    a) if you want to use the device as a “Binary Switch”, double-press the service button on the device (with no more than a one-second interval between presses).

+    b) if you want to use the device as a “Thermostat”, press four times the service button on the device (with no more than a one-second interval between presses).

   4. The LED indicator will blink green quickly.
-  5. If the inclusion has been successful, the LED indicator will turn green for three seconds then continue slowly blinking green continuously while the HE-HLS01 is Powered On.
+  5. If the inclusion has been successful, the LED indicator will turn green for three seconds then continue slowly blinking green while the HE-HLS01 device type is “Binary Switch” and turn blue for three seconds then continue slowly blinking blue while the device type is “Thermostat”.

   6. If the inclusion was not successful, the LED indicator will turn red for three seconds then continue slowly blinking red continuously while the HE-HLS01 is Powered On.
 In that case repeat the inclusion process (2-5) above.

 ### Exclusion Information